ATGardner/atgardner.github.com/_posts/2014-08-24-day-135-crest-horse-camp-to-mosquito.markdown

  the top.
 I caught up to the section hikers, Jerry  Matt, Ford, Justin and Brian, at the first water source, in Green Lake.
  I hiked rather slowly for a while, reaching my next planned snack stop a bit later than I anticipated.
-But a bit later I passed two day hikers that told me they left a cooler for pct hikers in the back of their truck on the next road crossing, so my pace naturally increased.
+But a bit later I passed two day hikers that told me they left a cooler for PCT hikers in the back of their truck on the next road crossing, so my pace naturally increased.
  I reached the parking area, and caught up to Slaughterhouse and Justin.
 Slaughterhouse was just leaving, trying to bit the storm that was coming near us.
 I